sleepydragoon/ENC4265/manual.md

 <span style="color:green"> **(C) Color profile**</span> - Your project's colors will look different on different screens and media.
 Here, you can change the color profile to best fit your needs.

-<span style="color:blue"> **(D) Time-lapse settings**</span> - These are the settings fo* the exported time-lapse of this project.
+<span style="color:blue"> **(D) Time-lapse settings**</span> - These are the settings for the exported time-lapse of this project.
 Here, you can change the resolution, compression, and file type.

 <span style="color:purple"> **(E) Canvas properties**</span> - Here, you can edit the default background color of the canvas or hide the background.

  3. Click 'Save' at the top right to save your changes.

+## Preview
+Procreate allows you to preview your existing artworks in the Gallery.

+There are two ways to preview your artwork:
+1. Pinch to zoom in on an artwork
+2. Tap 'Select', check the circles for the artworks you'd like to view, then tap 'Preview'.

+## Photo
+To import a photo:
+1. Tap 'Photo' at the top right of the Gallery.
+This will open your photo gallery.
+2. Select the image to import.

+The photo will be added to the Gallery and open the workspace for editing.

+## Import
+To import files:
+1. Tap 'Import" at the top right of the Gallery.
+This will open your files on iPad.
+2. Select the file to import.

+The file will be imported to the Gallery and open the workspace for editing.

+## Organization
+The Gallery is able to be rearranged, and projects are able to be stacked.
+You may also share, duplicate, and delete projects from the Gallery.

+### Rearrange
+To reorder projects in the Gallery:
+1. Tap and hold the project you'd like to move
+2. While still holding, drag the project to where you'd like to rearrange it, and release.

+### Stack
+To stack projects together:
+1. Tap and hold a project
+2. Drag the project onto another project and release.

+OR:

+1. Tap 'Select' at the top of the Gallery.
+2. Select the projects to form the stack.
+(Must be 2 or more projects)
+3. Tap 'Stack'.

+This will create a folder, or "Stack" full of projects.
+More projects can be added to an existing stack using the same methods.